oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/HIPAA_Associate_Target_Image_7-1.png " ")

-  8. When the Associate Target option is chosen, you will be taken to a page to add hosts targets.
+  8. When the Associate Target option is chosen, you will be taken to a page to add host's targets.

     Click Add to add a target for association with this compliance standard.